-Before liability over asbestos use in these boiler products was well known, Riley Stoker was bought by Ashland, Inc., a large company that originally dealt in oil, but which now specializes in chemicals of all types.
-In 1990 Ashland sold Riley Stoker, but not before facing lawsuits over asbestos exposure.
-Today, Riley Stoker is known as Riley Power and is a subsidiary of Babcock Power, a company that offers services, engineering, equipment, and technology for power generation, steam generators, and heat exchangers.
-Riley Stoker survived as a subsidiary despite the lawsuits over workers who connected their asbestos-related illnesses to boilers and parts provided by the company.
+Today Riley Stoker is known as Riley Power and is a subsidiary of Babcock Power, a company offering services, engineering, equipment, and technology for power generation, steam generators, and heat exchangers.
+Riley Stoker survived as a subsidiary despite costly asbestos-related lawsuits over the company’s boilers and parts.

 Asbestos Use by Riley Stoker

 Asbestos was once commonly used in boilers and boiler components.
 This natural mineral, which has been recognized for over a thousand years for its unique properties.
 Asbestos effectively resists heat and fire.